talip-git/TringlePaymentAPI/README.md

 ### TransactionController
 Transaction controller has one function:<br/><br/>
       **getTransactions**<br/>
-        Returns the transactions of the accountNumber.
+        Returns the list of transactions of the accountNumber.
         We do not a validation here, since transaction history can be zero.
         In case of any server error, we return status code 500(Internal Server Error)<br/><br/>